mimaima/PracticalMachineLearningProject/README.md

 https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv

 The data for this project come from this source: http://groupware.les.inf.puc-rio.br/har.
 If you use the document you create for this class for any purpose please cite them as they have been very generous in allowing their data to be used for this kind of assignment.

+Six young health participants were asked to perform one set of 10 repetitions of the Unilateral Dumbbell Biceps Curl in five different fashions: exactly according to the specification (Class A), throwing the elbows to the front (Class B), lifting the dumbbell only halfway (Class C), lowering the dumbbell only halfway (Class D) and throwing the hips to the front (Class E).

 ### The goal of the project
 To predict the manner in which they did the exercise.
 This is the "classe" variable in the training set.
 You may use any of the other variables to predict with.
 You should create a report describing how you built your model, how you used cross validation, what you think the expected out of sample error is, and why you made the choices you did.
 You will also use your prediction model to predict 20 different test cases.